-The phpMyFAQ Team would like to announce the availability of phpMyFAQ 2.8.13, the "Joachim Fuchsberger" release.
+The phpMyFAQ Team would like to announce the availability of phpMyFAQ 2.9.11, the "Aretha Franklin" release.
 This release fixes multiple security vulnerabilities, all users of affected phpMyFAQ versions are encouraged to upgrade as soon as possible to this latest versions!
 A detailed security advisory is available.
-We also added SQLite3 support, backported from phpMyFAQ 2.9.
-We also updated the Chinese (Traditional), Farsi, Italian and Spanish translation.
-We also fixed some minor issues.
+The release also updates the bundles packages jQuery and Handlebars.
+It also fixes some minor issues.

 The phpMyFAQ Team is pleased to announce phpMyFAQ 3.0.0-alpha.2, the "World Oceans Day" release.
 The second pre-release marks a big step ahead with the changed PHP requirement to PHP 5.6+ and PHP 7+.
 We add a multiple file upload for attachment, an automated hint for updates, an improved workflow for translating FAQs and we improved the Docker support which is now really awesome.
 We fixed a lot of issues reported from the first alpha release back and we updated a lot of our external dependencies.
 Please don't use this version in production systems, but test this version and please report bugs!